 - An updated C.V.

 - LMCC Part I and Part II Results

 - Copy of your ITERS from your General Psychiatry training, as one PDF document.

 Late applications will be considered on a case-by-case basis.

-All eligible applicants will have their file reviewed by the Residency Program Committee.
-A short list of applicants will be selected for interviews.
-The Residency Program committee will inform applicants the results of the selection process.
+All eligible applicants will have their files reviewed by the Residency Program Committee.
+A shortlist of applicants will be selected for interviews.
+The Residency Program committee will inform applicants of the results of the selection process.